 Ethical features: Non-toxic, certified organic, metal outer tube, recyclable inner tube

-This luxury brand makes low waste mascara from castor oil and jojoba seed oil.
+This luxury brand makes low-waste mascara from castor oil and jojoba seed oil.
 The former has natural antioxidant properties, while the latter moisturizes the eye skin.
 This mascara comes in recyclable metal mascara tubes.
-The ingredients used are gluten-free and CCPP certified organic.
+The ingredients used are gluten-free and CCPP-certified organic.
 No petroleum, parabéns, fragrances, or animal testing.
 This mascara gives your lashes a natural and well-defined look.
-If you like a little bit more drama, you will need to add some layering.
+If you like a little more drama, you must add some layering.